-Spring Boot is a great way to create new Java applications, but some of its default behavior may not be ideal for everyone.
+Spring Boot is a great way to create Java web applications, but some of its default behavior may not be ideal for everyone.

 One particular feature is the Spring Boot banner that gets printed at startup: